 Community energy projects are a great opportunity for people to come together and work towards achieving their clean energy goals whilst bringing economic benefits to their region.

-The NSW Department of Planning and Environment’s $300,000 Clean Energy Knowledge Sharing Initiative is supporting 10 projects and feasibility studies across the state.
+The Department’s $300,000 Clean Energy Knowledge Sharing Initiative is supporting 10 projects and feasibility studies across the state.

 Community-owned COREM has received $22,000 to investigate design options for recommissioning the state heritage significant Mullumbimby Hydro-electric Power Station, which ran from 1926 until the 1960s.